-On September 11, 2024, the United Kingdom announced that it sanctioned ten additional vessels that were considered to be part of Russia’s “shadow fleet,” a group of vessels that engage in unlawful practices in an effort to avoid sanctions on Russian oil.
-The sanctions are intended to target vessels that are “high-volume offenders” in an effort to limit the most critical revenue source used by the Russian Federation to fund its illegal war in Ukraine.
-According to UK authorities, in 2023, funds from Russian oil exports accounted for roughly a quarter of the Russia’s budget for the war.
-The sanctions, which were imposed under the Russia (Sanctions) (EU Exit) Regulations 2019 (SI 2019/855), prohibit listed ships from entering a port in the UK, and may lead to their detention or result in a movement or port entry direction.
-Sanctioned ships will also not be permitted to register on the UK Ship Register or their existing registrations will be terminated.
+On September 11, 2024, the United Kingdom announced sanctions on ten vessels deemed to be part of Russia’s “shadow fleet,” a group of vessels that engage in unlawful practices designed to avoid sanctions on Russian oil.
+The sanctions specifically target “high-volume offenders” in order to limit the most critical revenue source used by the Russian Federation to fund the war in Ukraine.
+According to UK authorities, in 2023, funds from Russian oil exports accounted for roughly a quarter of Russia’s budget for the war.
+The sanctions, imposed under the Russia (Sanctions) (EU Exit) Regulations 2019 (SI 2019/855), prohibit listed ships from entering a port in the UK, and may lead to detention of the vessel, or result in a movement or port entry direction.
+Sanctioned ships are not permitted to register on the UK Ship Register, and their existing registrations will be terminated.

 September 13, 2024

-United Kingdom sanctions ten additional ships in Russia’s shadow fleet
+United Kingdom sanctions ten vessels in Russia’s shadow fleet

 Related by Topic